steph-xue/digital-business-card/README.md

 ## Languages & Frameworks
 - The react info project was created using React, a front-end JavaScript web libary
   - React uses JSX, which is an XML-like extension to the JavaScript language that lets you write HTML-like markup inside a JavaScript file
-- Vite was also used as a build tool to create the web application
+- Vite was also used as a build tool to create the website
   - Vite is a local development server that has support for frameworks like React and Vue.js, and programming languages like JavaScript and TypeScript

 ## How to Run Locally